-The Paris Climate Agreement commits countries to try to keep global temperature rise below 1.5°C. This is essential for preventing run-away climate change.
-To do this, the world needs to urgently phase out the use of fossil fuels, like coal, oil and gas, and shift to using sustainable, renewable energy.
+The Paris Climate Agreement commits countries to aim for global temperature rise below 1.5°C. This is essential for preventing run-away climate change.
+To do this, the world needs to urgently phase out the use of fossil fuels and shift to using sustainable, renewable energy.

-We are calling on the World Bank to move all its money out of dirty fossil fuels and rapidly scale up support for affordable, renewable energy to reach and benefit the most vulnerable and remote communities.
-This would improve the lives of people around the world suffering the impacts of climate change or living without access to modern energy and set a gold standard for other public and private banks to aspire to.
+We are therefore calling on the world's biggest public banks to shift all their money out of dirty fossil fuels and into sustainable, renewable energy to benefit the most vulnerable and remote communities.
+This would improve the lives of people all around the world.